 Building Mobile Optimized WebsitesIf your business or product specifically targets smartphone users, you'll want to consider optimizing your website for the highest compliance for small viewing screen devices.
 Information on this page outlines how to target smartphones with your design, while still allowing for desktop, laptop and tablet computer users.

 Things to Consider For a Mobile Targeted Website

 Click arrows for more details

-- Should your site be totally mobile or cross-device flexible?
+- Should your site be smartphone only or cross-device flexible?

 - The design should be responsive.